howtographql/howtographql/content/backend/graphql-python/5-links-and-voting.md

 <Instruction>

-And reflect the changes on the database:
+And reflect the changes in the database:

 ```bash
 python manage.py makemigrations